yuanbei/Nars-Wiki/Structure.md

 Structural rules are introduced when sentence becomes larger in structure.
-With NAL-3 compound terms, sets and set operations are introduced that allows creation of more sophisticated structure for both term and sentences that leads [compositional rules](https://github.com/opennars/opennars/wiki/Composition).
+With NAL-3 compound terms, sets and set operations are introduced that allows creation of more sophisticated structure for both term and sentences that leads to [compositional rules](https://github.com/opennars/opennars/wiki/Composition).
 NAL-4 Introduce relations on top of sets and its operation leading to structural manipulations and inference.

 It is important to mention three types of relation present in OpenNARS NAL 1-3